 These tiny twerps run around the village, entering anyone’s home at will and gawking at others villagers and you.
 They group around and play chase with each other and jump on beds.

 Baby villagers in Bedrock and Education editions have a slightly bigger head than in Java Edition; this also can be seen in other baby mobs in the game as well.
-Java Edition baby villagers don’t have too big of a head, so they look like a tiny normal villagers.
+Java Edition baby villagers don’t have too big of a head, so they look like a tiny normal villager.

 - Food stocks: Your villagers must be well-fed to begin mating.
 If your food stocks are low they won’t get in the mood.